Designing for accessibility means accepting that, for web sites, there is:

 - Protanopia - red deficiency

-- Limited vision (can see but not well; may need large fonts or magnifiers).
-Far-sightedness, and other vision impairments greatly increase after the age of forty
+- Low vision (can see but not well; may need large fonts or magnifiers).
+Far-sightedness, and other vision impairments greatly increase after the age of forty.

-People with mobility impairments have difficulty moving one or more parts of the body.
-Where web design is concerned, this usually involves a disability involving the hands and/or arms.
+People with Mobility/Motor/Dexterity disabilities have difficulty moving one or more parts of the body.
+Where web design and development is concerned, this usually involves a disability involving the hands and/or arms.
 It can include:

 - Total or partial paralysis